 - Prep your chopped veggies before the fish so when the fish is cooked, you can easily pull together the tacos.

 - Try grain-free tortillas instead of corn or wheat for a healthier taco shell.
 I use Maria and Ricardo's almond flour tortillas for this recipe.
-They are grain-free and GMO-free.
+They are non-GMO.

 Fish for Fish Tacos

-In the Florida Keys, we are fortunate to have so many varieties of snapper such as red snapper, yellowtail, mutton snapper, and mango snapper, to name a few.
+In the Florida Keys, we are fortunate to have so many varieties of snapper swimming around outside.

 Use the freshest fish you can get.
 Red snapper is available in most markets in the U.S.